This guide will help you find published scholarship (essays, books, chapters, journal articles, etc.) and primary source material on a topic.

 Remember to evaluate the accuracy of your sources, and think critically about their content and arguments.

 For remote login to the Library's electronic resources, see our instructions for Off-Campus Access.

-Subject encyclopedias and other reference guides can provide good background information on a topic.
+Reference essays inside subject encyclopedias and other reference guides can provide good background information on a topic.
 Many reference books are in printed format, while others are available in electronic resource collections such as:

 What is a scholarly journal article?

 A scholarly journal article is written by a scholar or an expert, and provides a detailed analysis of a topic.
 It is written in the specialized language of a scholarly discipline (such as Philosophy).
 It documents the resources the writer used by providing bibliographic citations such as footnotes, endnotes, and bibliography so a reader can check or repeat the research the scholar has completed.

 A scholarly journal is edited by scholars, and any article published in the journal has usually been approved by the author's peers or by referees (other scholars expert in the subject who serve as editors or readers and critique the article before it is accepted for publication).
 This is why most scholarly journals are referred to as a Peer-Reviewed or Refereed journals.
 Here is a comparison between popular and scholarly periodicals.
 There are usually several databases that can be used to search for journal articles on a topic.